pantufa7/JS_Projects/README.md

 # JS_Projects
-Projects I will develop in my Blockchain Dev Journey Each folder is a project
+Projects I will develop in my Blockchain Dev Journey.
+ Each folder is a project